 This article is part of our free online study materials in the Geography section.
-Like the previous articles in the History section, this post – about the classification of soils in India – highlights only the main points in an exam point of view.
+Like the previous articles in the History section, this post – about the classification of soils in India – highlights only the main points from an exam point of view.

 Now let’s dig deep into the current topic.

-Soil Classification – Urvara vs Usara
+Soil Classification – Urvara vs Usara:

 - Urvara [fertile]